ShahzainAhmed/PowerOfNum/README.md

-# PowerOfNum
-Calculate Power of a Number.
+# Calculate the Power of a Number: